la2050/archive/_projects/2016/at-risk-youth-get-jobs-in-local-communities.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/3729983255741-team91.jpg
 project_video: 'https://www.youtube.com/embed/-6vW85daIkY?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  We are going into our second year of training at risk youth in high school how to create a resume, interview, job skills and job success.
-We patner with Wissip, Work is Success and local businesses to get paid internships which Ihave A Dream Foundation-Los Angeles pays for during the summer for 10 weeks.
-  Our robust team has already worked with theses students since 3rd grade to raise not only them, but their communities out of poverty.
-We have helped 7000 students and their families for 35 years
+  To end intergenerational poverty, we train our high schools students how to secure a job abd how to be successful in that job.
+We partner with businesses and we pay for the students an internshipship
 project_is_collaboration: 'Yes'
 project_collaborators: 'Wissip, Algebra genius'
 project_areas: